charlesreid1-com/charlesreid1-ansible/docs/ansible_vagrant.md

 the "real" Ansible playbook.

-(Specifically, the provision step installs `/usr/bin/python`, which is not included by default in Ubuntu 16.04+).
+(Specifically, the provision step installs `/usr/bin/python`, which is not included by default in newer versions of Ubuntu.)

 Use the Ansible configuration file that is intended for use with Vagrant, `vagrant.cfg`, when running